Does business storytelling works

 - Without context, your business and product is dull.

-If you want help, my company, Berkeley, has created an infographic with a few simple questions to test whether your story is newsworthy.
+If you want help, my company, Berkeley Communications, has created an infographic with a few simple questions to test whether your story is newsworthy.
 If you can get to the end you are onto a winner.
 If you don’t, maybe you want to reconsider your announcement.

 If after that you are still stuck attending our CPD accredited storytelling course should be a priority.